(data choirs: marginalia)

 Bird species in the scatterplot for January number around 40.

-At the break of January, the December snows have stopped but the wind continues.
+At the break of January, the December snows have paused but the wind continues.

-Bird-sounds—now just brief calls and briefer song-fragments—draw the listener to a clearing where small, furtive flocks forage in the slant afternoon light of the northern winter.
-Their random tracks are a cartograph in the snow, a star chart for an unknown galaxy of cold.
+In a clearing the slant shadows of the birds risen in the afternoon light of the northern winter make a cartograph in the snow, a star chart for an unknown galaxy of cold.

-The listener who has been still in the still world for a long time turns back.
+The listener who has been still for a long time in the world on the wing turns back.

 The note of a solitary Black-capped Chickadee hitting the night air is the last sound January remembers.